Skip to main content

 Drug class: Multikinase inhibitors

 Medically reviewed by Carmen Pope, BPharm.
-Last updated on Sep 18, 2023.
+Last updated on Oct 11, 2024.

 What is Ojjaara?

-Ojjaara (momelotinib) is a Janus Kinase inhibitor that may be used to treat intermediate or high-risk myelofibrosis (MF) in adults with anemia.
+Ojjaara (momelotinib) may be used to treat adults with certain types of myelofibrosis (MF) who have anemia.

 It is not known if Ojjaara is safe and effective for children.

-Before taking Ojjaara
+Before taking

 Taking Ojjaara can increase your risk of life-threatening medical problems, including serious infections, a heart attack or stroke, blood clots, or cancer.
 Tell your doctor if you've had:

 Ojjaara may harm your unborn baby.
-You should use effective birth control (contraception) during treatment and for 1 week after the last dose of Ojaara.
+You should use effective birth control (contraception) during treatment and for 1 week after the last dose of Ojjaara.
 Tell your healthcare provider right away if you think you are pregnant or become pregnant during treatment.

 Breastfeeding